Here they are! 12 sonic snapshots of the semi-unguided missile called Oorbeek.

 Go to Blowpipe Records for listening and to order your own copy of the vinyl + redeem code, or ask your local record store.
-Official release date: October 14, 2020, but already shipping now.
+Official release date: October 14, 2020.

 Ga naar Blowpiperecords voor beluistering en om je eigen vinyl exemplaar + download te bestellen, of vraag je platenboer ernaar (officiële releasedatum: 14 oktober).

 All of the band members during the recording:

 ↑ Maarten Hepp, voice and acoustic and electronic instruments

 ↑ Serge Onnen, trumpet

 ↑ Mark van Tongeren, voice and acoustic and electronic instruments

 Check out impressions of the unique silk screen covers while listening to the Jew’s harps of Maarten Hepp and Mark van Tongeren, accompanied by the rhythm section, on this video.